How to Get Started with Email Automation

 - An AWesome email automation platform.

-- A few hours of your time.
+- A spare hour or so of your time.

-Handy tools for automation
+Handy tools for email automation

 These apps aren’t required for you to get started with automation, but they’re here in case you need them.